 - A pita sandwich makes this into a nice compact meal, but you can also serve these meatballs with flatbread or make it into a sub with a roll.

 You can double or triple the recipe, cook, then freeze the unglazed meatballs for a quick meal anytime.
-The frozen meatballs are best when eaten within three or four months.
+The frozen meatballs are best when eaten within 3 months.

 To reheat, put the frozen meatballs in a single layer on a rimmed baking sheet, cover with foil, and reheat in a preheated 300°F oven until warmed through, at least 15 minutes.
 A larger batch will take longer to reheat.
 Glaze the meatballs after reheating.

 More Marvelous Meatball Recipes

 Lamb Meatball Pitas